 Learn more at our Acne Treatment Center

-Prescription medications can be important in your rosacea regimen, but knowing how to use them and in what combination is critical.
+Prescription medications can be important in your rosacea regimen,but knowing how to use them and in what combination is critical.
 Most medications are covered by prescription health plans.

-Intense Pulsed Light (IPL) + Forever Young BBL + Excel V: These treatments using light can be very effective in combating the redness and broken blood vessels that are common in rosacea patients.
+Intense Pulsed Light (IPL) + Forever Young BBL + Excel V: These light-based treatments can be very effective in combating the redness and broken blood vessels that are common in rosacea patients.
 With minimal downtime, these are easy, non-invasive procedures.
 A series of multiple treatments is usually necessary for best results.

 When it comes to rosacea, sun protection is absolutely crucial.
-Sunscreen use alone can significantly improve rosacea symptoms.
+Regular Sunscreen use alone can significantly improve rosacea symptoms.
 Sunscreen should be applied every morning, even if you don’t think you are going outdoors.
 Because rosacea patients generally have sensitive skin, a sunscreen containing zinc and without potentially irritating chemical ingredients is usually the best option.